-Commercial real estate marketers face unique issues when dealing with lead nurturing through the marketing funnel.
+Multifamily marketing professionals face unique issues with lead nurturing through the marketing funnel.

 For the multifamily market, issues arise in the form of heavy competition from neighboring apartments and issues with customer retention.
-For developers, problems arise with lack of awareness limiting incoming leads.
+For developers, problems arise with a lack of awareness limiting incoming leads.
 For vendors, issues arise with qualifying incoming leads to ensure they are legitimate and within the proper target audience.

-While there is any number of methods to help generate leads, the best way to ensure continued success with is to nurture the leads you have.
-Through lead nurturing, continued strategic contact can help ensure that the leads you generate are not only properly qualified, but continue to hold an interest in your offerings.
+While many methods help generate leads, the best way to ensure continued success is to nurture your leads.
+Through lead nurturing, continued strategic contact can help ensure that the leads you generate are properly qualified and remain interested in your offerings.

-Knowing these numbers about lead nurturing, how are so many CRE marketers missing it?
+Knowing these numbers about lead nurturing, how many multifamily marketers miss it?

-The commercial real estate industry is known for being behind the curve on adapting to the latest trends — especially technology.
+The commercial real estate industry is known for being behind the curve in adapting to the latest trends — especially technology.
 The same is true for marketing techniques.
-For example, while over 90% of realtors use social media in some capacity, only 9% use it to market their listings.

-Why such a disparity?
 Groups with no expertise in the industry have no idea how to use digital marketing to meet their marketing needs strategically.
-Partner this with a hesitancy to leave behind expensive “tried-and-true” outbound methods, and it becomes clear that commercial real estate marketers are not sure how to invest in digital marketing.
+Partner this with a hesitancy to leave behind expensive “tried-and-true” outbound methods, and it becomes clear that commercial real estate marketers are unsure how to invest in digital multifamily marketing.